Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 - this is not an Astropy comparison
-- it measures whether the `formal-TAN` path in `Orthographic` mode and `HPC` define the same on-screen geometry
+- it measures whether the `formal-TAN` path in `Orthographic` mode and `HPC` define the same on-screen geometry over that full rendered frame

 2. `simple-TAN` vs JHV `HPC`